laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * Insert your **CSC credentials** (username and password.
 Note: we disabled the copy/paste options for security reasons; thus you need to type in your password)

+* **Click on continue**

-* **Click on ok**.
-The application will create a **new folder called Projects** accessible **from your desktop or from the terminal**. **Do not close or log out from SD Access Filesystem while  you are
+* In the new window, at the end of teh page, **Click on ok**.
+The application will create a **new folder called Projects** accessible **from your desktop or from the terminal** from which you can access the data.
+If the files have been encrypted using SD Connect or the **sensitive data public encryption key** you will be able to access their content in read-only mode.
+The current streaming speed can be up to 50 MB/s.

+!!!
+Note
+    The Projects folder is **available only when the Data Gateway application is open**.
+If you signe out from the application, you will not be able to access the data stored in other Sensitive Data services, unless you previously made a full copy of it inside yoru Desktop.
+Thus, Data Gatway needs to be open during data processing in streaming mode.

 ![SD Connect Filesystem](https://user-images.githubusercontent.com/83574067/140088063-5c099842-de29-42f4-b6a7-178f5ba03d86.png)

-* From the Projects folder you can access subfolders named with your CSC project ID, from which you can visualize all the encrypted files stored in a specific bucket.

 ![FIlesystem 2](https://user-images.githubusercontent.com/83574067/140091946-33105054-5b65-4b53-9d29-6b7f0b6399fe.png)

-* If the files are **encrypted with the CSC public encryption key** you will be able to access their content in read-only mode.
-The current streaming speed can be up to 50 MB/s.

-* The Projects folder is **available only when the SD Access Filesystem application is open**.
-If you log out from the application, you will not be able to access the data stored in SD Connect, unless you previously made a full copy of it.

 ![Untitled-2](https://user-images.githubusercontent.com/83574067/140091591-139401d5-512e-4301-a046-e68d8bbc4d40.png)